LienFinance/lien-zinc-RD/README.md

 [WARNING]

- a new set of address and private key is required
+ a new set of address and private key is required.
+A private key can be set in "data/private_key"

 ## (1)
 Obtain test ETH from the Rinkeby testnet